Fishing, Game Walks and Game Drives

 The reserve was founded in 1981 and now forms part of the Waterberg Biosphere Reserve.
 The reserve is characterised by clear, natural rivers that run through bush-covered hills and craggy ravines.

 Guests can enjoy sightings on guided game drives and bush walks of rhino (both white and black), buffalo, warthog, hippo, giraffe, zebra, wildebeest, crocodile, leopard and baboons.
 There are also more than 20 antelope species, including sable, tsessebe, impala, eland and kudu.

 Birdwatchers will delight in the number of species on this reserve - currently estimated to be more than 200 species.

 Head off on a bush walk and end with a picnic lunch at a riverside location - don't forget to pack your swimsuit and take a dip!

-Other activities include fishing, swimming in the crystal clear rivers, and viewings of bushman art which are found on the reserve.
+Other activities include fishing for yellow fish in crystalline rivers, phonomenal stargazing on clear nights with no light pollution to spoil the Milky Way constellation, and viewings of bushman rock paintings which are found on the reserve.

 Tintswalo at Lapalala